A Short History of the Arms of Trinity College School, Port Hope, Ontario

 Design-wise, both new flags match the national flag, and can be displayed together nicely.

-Acknowledgements: Don Aitchison, Robert Black, Gordon Macpherson, Bruce Patterson, Chris Robert, and Jennifer Weymark of the Oshawa Museum Archives.
+Acknowledgements: Don Aitchison, Robert Black, Gordon Macpherson, George McNellie, Bruce Patterson, Chris Robert, and Jennifer Weymark of the Oshawa Museum Archives.